-To illustrate using a macro, we'll create a simple circuit that contains a voltage source with a sawtooth waveform driving an INT macro.
+To illustrate using a macro, we'll create a simple circuit that contains a voltage source with a triangular waveform driving an INT macro.
 The output of the INT macro should be the integral of the input waveform.

 Close the Component Editor without saving any changes.
 Close the INT circuit.
 Select the New option from the File menu, then Schematic from the New dialog box.
-From Component Menu / Analog Primitives / Waveform Sources select the Pulse Source.
+From Component Menu / Analog Primitives / Waveform Sources select the Voltage Source.
 Place it in the schematic with the plus sign pointing up.
-Type "SAW" for the model attribute.
-Enter these parameters:
+From the Attribute dialog box, select the Pulse panel, then select the TRIANGLE button.
 Click on the OK button.
 Click the Wire mode button.
 Draw a wire from the top of the pulse source to the right.

 From the Macros group of the Analog Primitives section of the Component menu, select INT.
 Place the INT macro input at the end of the line just drawn.
-Type "1E7" for the SCALE parameter, and "1" for the VINIT parameter.
-This passes a scale value of 1E7 and an initial value of 1.
+Click on the SCALE attribute and type "1E7" for its parameter.
+Click on the VINIT attribute and type "1" for its parameter.
+This passes a scale value of 1E7 and an initial value of 1 to the macro.
 Click OK.
 Finally, click on the Ground button in the upper tool bar, rotate it as needed with the right mouse button and place it at the minus lead of the Pulse source.